SILVER BULLION PTE LTD

 Thus, to actively trade on silver, a paper silver derivative that obtains price exposure will likely be a better choice as transaction costs are lower and there is no GST (tax) involved.
 On the other hand, for a solid long term protection against currency crises, high inflation and a potential systemic financial collapse, the simplicity and 100% ownership of physical bullion are compelling arguments.

 We would still have to break the seal of the parcel and authenticate the bullion, by means of weighing and visual inspection, and if we decide to with the X-Ray analyzer and ultrasound device, as per our policy.

-Our buyback price are displayed on our website.
-Click on the "Bullion" tab and select the respective product you like to view.
+Our customer's buyback price is displayed on our website.
+Click on the "Precious Metals" tab and select the respective product you like to view.

 There are no additional charges for sellback.